William Paul Thompson

-William Paul "Bud" Thompson (May 2, 1938 – June 19, 1989) was an American criminal and spree killer, as well as a self-admitted serial/contract killer.
-Convicted for three murders committed between March and April 1984 in California and Nevada, he later admitted three additional murders in three other states which were never substantiated.
-Sentenced to death for the Nevada killing, he withdrew his appeals and was subsequently executed in 1989.
+William Paul "Bud" Thompson (May 2, 1938 – June 19, 1989) was an American serial killer and self-described contract killer.
+Convicted for three murders committed between March and April 1984 in California and Nevada, he later confessed to three additional murders (which remain unsubstantiated) in three other states.
+Sentenced to death for a Nevada killing, he withdrew his appeals and was subsequently executed in 1989.

 Early life

-William Paul Thompson was born on May 2, 1938 in Wichita Falls, Texas, but moved to New York with his family at an early age.
+William Paul Thompson was born on May 2, 1938, in Wichita Falls, Texas, but moved to New York with his family at an early age.
 His father, William Webb Thompson, was a violent alcoholic who beat his family during his drinking binges, causing his son to grow resentful of his father and start drinking and stealing at age 12, for which he was sent to reform school.
-Throughout the rest of his life, Thompson would be repeatedly incarcerated in both state and federal institutions for crimes including burglary, forgery, safecracking and counterfeiting, with him claiming that he had criminal records in New York, Florida, Texas, Pennsylvania, Georgia and Kansas.
-When he was not behind bars, Thompson would travel around the county and find employment in various odd jobs, as well as a boxer and Salvation Army soldier.
+Throughout his life, Thompson was repeatedly incarcerated in both state and federal institutions for crimes including burglary, forgery, safecracking and counterfeiting.
+He claimed to have criminal records in New York, Florida, Texas, Pennsylvania, Georgia and Kansas.
+When he was not behind bars, Thompson traveled around the county and found employment in various odd jobs such as boxing and working for Salvation Army.

-Despite his extensive criminal record, Thompson married a woman sometime during the 1970s, but their marriage was short-lived, as she passed away from cancer in 1982.
+Thompson married sometime during the 1970s, but the marriage was short-lived as his wife died of cancer in 1982.
 After this, he grew more violent, and claimed that he committed his first murders shortly after, but this has never been definitively confirmed.